-Implement culture and climate pulse surveys.
+Analyze effectiveness of culture and climate pulse surveys and revise, as needed.

-- Sustained diversification of faculty and staff across units. - Enhanced student experience, particularly in the areas of curricular, pedagogical, and praxis development, as well as representation.
+Sustained diversification of faculty and staff across units.

-Enhanced feelings of inclusion and belonging.
+- Enhanced student experience, particularly in the areas of curricular, pedagogical, and praxis development, as well as representation. - Enhanced feelings of inclusion and belonging.